jaskaranksingh/MARes-Explainable-Plant-Disease-Identification/README.md

 A deep learning framework for plant disease classification, enhanced by Channel Attention modules and optimized with a novel Multi-Attention Residual (MARes) loss function.
 The framework also integrates explainable AI (XAI) techniques such as GradCAM to visualize model predictions.

-## 1. Introduction

-The early identification of plant diseases is vital for protecting agricultural yields and ensuring food security.
-Deep learning methods, particularly CNNs, have demonstrated effectiveness in automating plant disease recognition.
-However, the interpretability of these models remains a challenge.
-This work introduces a MARes loss-based approach, coupled with XAI, to enhance classification performance and model explainability.

-## 2. Objectives

-- Develop CNN models capable of binary classification between healthy and diseased plant leaves.
+## About the Project

+This project addresses the challenge of interpreting deep learning models for agricultural disease diagnosis.
+We propose CNN-based models integrated with attention mechanisms and a custom-designed MARes loss to improve both model performance and interpretability.

+Key methods include:
+- Channel Attention modules to prioritize important spatial features.
-- Introduce a Multi-Attention Residual (MARes) loss function to improve feature learning.
+- MARes loss function for enhanced feature learning and generalization.
+- GradCAM-based XAI visualizations for model interpretability.

+---

+## Key Features

+- Binary classification (Healthy vs Diseased) across Tomato, Apple, and PlantVillage datasets.
+- Integration of attention modules into standard ResNet architectures (18, 50, 152 layers).
+- Custom MARes Loss combining classification, skip supervision, and output regularization.
-- Generate visual explanations using GradCAM to interpret model decisions.
+- GradCAM explainability pipeline for visual verification of model predictions.
-- Evaluate model generalization across datasets using cross-validation and external testing.
+- Support for cross-dataset generalization experiments and statistical evaluation.

+---

-## 3. Model Architecture
+## Model Overview

-The models are based on ResNet architectures (ResNet18, ResNet50, ResNet152), optionally incorporating Channel Attention modules.
-The classification layers are trained using the proposed MARes loss function to better capture disease-related features.
+The core architecture is based on ResNet backbones, optionally enhanced with Channel Attention modules.

-An overview of the architecture:
+Training uses the MARes loss, combining cross-entropy loss, residual feature supervision, and L2 regularization.

 <img src="assets/atten-1.png" width="600"/>

-## 4. Datasets

-Three datasets are utilized in this study:

-- **Tomato Dataset**: Healthy and diseased tomato leaf images, organized for binary classification.
-- **Apple Dataset**: Healthy and diseased apple leaf images, organized for binary classification.
-- **PlantVillage Dataset**: Multi-crop plant images adapted for binary classification per species.

-A data conversion script is provided to automate the grouping of multiple disease categories under a single "Diseased" label for each crop.

-## 5. Preprocessing

-All input images undergo the following preprocessing steps:

-- Resizing to **224 × 224 pixels**.
-- Normalization using ImageNet mean and standard deviation:
-  - Mean: [0.485, 0.456, 0.406]
-  - Standard Deviation: [0.229, 0.224, 0.225]

-This ensures consistency across models and datasets.
+---

-## 6. Explainable AI (XAI) Visualizations
+## Explainable AI (XAI) Visualizations

 GradCAM is employed to produce heatmaps that highlight image regions most influential in classification decisions.